l3l3jones/group2_project_git/README.md

 Content for this project was written by Leah Jones, Dana Ciobotaru, Phoebe Cowan, Ella Rees, Anni Sutt and Delyth Jennings.

-The film descriptions, images, rating and streaming services information were provided throughthe movie API.
+The film descriptions, images, rating and streaming services information were provided through the movie API.

 ### Media
 ***INCLUDE ANY WEBSITES OF IMAGES/CLIPS used here***